segmentio/segment-docs/src/connections/destinations/catalog/clicky/index.md

 1. From the Segment web app, click **Catalog**.
-2. Search for "Clicky" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Clicky" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Drop in your Site ID in the settings.
 You can find your Site ID under the Preferences of your account.
 4. We'll automatically initialize Clicky's script with your Site ID upon loading analytics.js.